WMFO/Automation-Scheduler/README.md

 **Combatibility note:** Somewhere between Rivendell 2.1.5 and 2.2.1, the interface of `rdlogmanager` was changed so that the argument to the `-d` flag is now n+1 days in the future.
-The current version works with 2.2.1.
+The current version works with 2.2.1 and has been tested with 2.8.1.

 The provided Makefile builds and installs the scheduler.
 It also changes file ownership to lock down files with the mysql credentials.
+To build, you'll need MySQL++: `sudo apt-get install "libmysql++-dev"`.

 Changelog
 ---------